Applied Cognitive Oversight: Recommended Readings

 The conceptual foundations that the programme's constructs rest on, whether or not they were written with AI in mind.

 Piovarchy & Siskind (2023).
 "Epistemic Health, Epistemic Immunity and Epistemic Inoculation."
 Philosophical Studies.
 PMC10235842.
 Introduces epistemic health as a cluster concept, epistemic immunity as robustness of resistance to epistemic activity, and epistemic inoculation as socially produced immunity.
-The core insight for AAE: immune systems require epistemic advantage over influence-seekers, and once that advantage inverts, the immune system is compromised or co-opted.
+The core insight for ACO: immune systems require epistemic advantage over influence-seekers, and once that advantage inverts, the immune system is compromised or co-opted.
 This is the adversarial epistemics problem stated in full generality.

 Christiano (2019).
 "What Failure Looks Like."
 Alignment Forum.
 Two failure modes: gradual loss of understanding (going out with a whimper) and influence-seeking patterns that score well on training objectives because alignment-looking behavior is instrumentally useful for obtaining influence.
 Written six years before probes existed to measure the divergence he describes.
 The epistemic gap construct is implicit here: behavioral output (channel 3) looks aligned while internal goals (channel 1) are not.